-Thinking of specializing in internal auditing or making a move toward the auditing career path?
-Internal auditing is a profession with a history that goes back to ancient civilizations, and it’s a function that continues to evolve with the swift pace of global regulatory changes and compliance challenges.
+Taking a look at internal auditing jobs or making a move toward the internal audit career path?
+Internal auditing is a profession with a long history, and it’s a function that continues to evolve with the swift pace of global regulatory changes and compliance challenges.

-Why the demand?
-It’s the internal auditors who are responsible for providing assurance on corporate governance, risk management, internal control and operations, in all types of business conditions.
+It’s internal auditors who are responsible for providing assurance on corporate governance, risk management, internal control and operations, in all types of business conditions.

-Potential jobs on the career path include positions as entry-level internal auditors, such as auditing specialists, risk assessment specialists, lead internal auditors, financial analysts, internal controls auditors and information systems auditors — to lead internal auditors, such as senior internal auditors — to internal audit supervisors, such as audit managers, risk managers and internal audit directors — and finally to internal audit executives, such as finance directors, CFOs and controllers.
+Potential internal auditing jobs on this career path include entry-level internal auditors, such as auditing specialists, risk assessment specialists, lead internal auditors, financial analysts, internal controls auditors and information systems auditors.
+Other positions are lead internal auditors, such as senior internal auditors, and internal audit supervisors, such as audit managers, risk managers and internal audit directors.
+Finally, there are the internal audit executives, including finance directors, CFOs and controllers.

 Internal auditors gain an in-depth, up-close understanding of the processes, policies and procedures of an organization.
 Partnering with management, they are able to provide invaluable operational knowledge and industry insights to companies, with frequent exposure to the board.
 That experience may shape the rest of their careers.